How to Create a Mission Statement That Resonates

 Or other statement aspects of your brand.
-For example, my business' leading feature that sets me apart from my competitors is my knowledge of the Internet as a millennial living in a 21st century world, in addition to my level of education in the marketing field at such a young age.
+For example, my business' leading feature that sets me apart from my competitors is my knowledge of the Internet as a millennial who leads with transparency and frankness (and or honesty), in addition to my level of education in the marketing field at such a young age.
 If you haven't noticed, for us here on the blog, we hold dear the concepts of balance and empowerment and it was imperative that we included these in our mission statement.

 + WHAT ARE THE RESULTS TO EXPECT

 Outlining the exact takeaways or results your customer / reader should anticipate is also key in converting these individuals into loyal supporters.
 Be sure your results are achievable and realistic, because if you can't deliver, don't be surprised if you lose some (or all) of your following.
 People like results they can depend on, not fantastical claims.